 - Maestro Credit Card

 - Union pay card

 HTTP headers such as:

-Whether enabled or disabled Mask all post data, the Extension will automatically mask (remove) all sensitive data sent to or received from the server, contained in one of the following known MIME-type formats:
+The Extension will automatically mask (remove) all sensitive data sent to or received from the server, contained in one of the following known MIME-type formats:

 Any that match